Huwag Kang Mangamba: Production

 Filming for the drama started on December 4, 2020, with a lock-in taping set-up.

 Holy Week special

 Huwag Kang Mangamba re-aired the first 8 episodes as Huwag Kang Mangamba: The Holy Week Special on Good Friday, April 2, 2021, at 6:00 p.m. on Kapamilya Channel and Kapamilya Online Live and on A2Z on Black Saturday, April 3, 2021, at 2:00 p.m.

 Casting

 Ian Veneracion was originally cast to play the role of Elias, but he backed out of this show because of scheduling conflicts for the upcoming new season.
 Christopher de Leon took over the role as Elias.

 Reruns

-The show will re-air on Kapamilya Channel's Kapamilya Gold afternoon block, Kapamilya Online Live, and A2Z's Zuper Hapon on January 13 until August 2, 2025, replacing the reruns of Walang Hanggang Paalam and it was replaced by the reruns of Linlang.
+The show re-aired on Kapamilya Channel's Kapamilya Gold afternoon block, Kapamilya Online Live, and A2Z's Zuper Hapon from January 13 until August 2, 2025, replacing the reruns of Walang Hanggang Paalam and it was replaced by the reruns of Linlang.

+This show also had broadcast on Jeepney TV simultaneously with Kapamilya Channel, Kapamilya Online Live, A2Z, and TV5 from March 22 to November 12, 2021.
+It currently re-airs on Jeepney TV from April 27 to December 18, 2026, and also have delayed broadcast on Kapamilya Online Live.